Is Not Going To Church A Sin?

 Going to church is a common practice among religious people.
 It is often considered as a way to connect with God and be part of a community of believers.
 However, some people choose not to go to church for various reasons.
 Remember now the sabbath day to keep it holy Exodus 20:8.
 Can it be related?
 This raises the question: is not going to church a sin?
-In this article, we will explore this question and provide some insights on the matter.
+This article will explore this question and provide some insights on the matter.

 What Is Sin?